tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    - A framework for Test execution may also maintain a list of external resources and check their availability at startup or on starting a job and take actions such as advising the user that such resources are currently unavailable and that certain tests will not currently complete (e.g. check your network connection).

 1. **If unique values were aggregated, disaggregate and associate results with all relevant records**
-   - If unique values were aggregated follow tests with disaggregation, that is explode the distinct-values list into one row per value.
+   - If unique values were aggregated follow Test execution with reassociation to records, that is explode the distinct-values list into one row per value.
    - If the framework uses aggregation of distinct values for `Single Record` Tests, ensure that the `Response` for each distinct value is correctly associated with all records that contain that value to pass down a processing pipeline or to return in the final `Data Quality Report`.

 1. **Serialize and report results**